 St. Alban’s Episcopal Church exterior, 7308 St. Joe Road, Fort Wayne 1980s

 During the sixth vicar’s term, the Rev. Todd Smelser 1976-81, St. Alban’s became an independent parish.
 The 80th Diocesan Convention in 1978 voted to grant Saint Alban’s individual parish status in the diocese.
 Father Smelser became the first rector on February 2nd 1979.
 In the fall of 1979 Saint Alban’s hosted the 81st Diocesan Convention.

 Saint Alban’s continues to flourish today.
 Our seventh and most recent rector, The Reverend Daniel K. Layden served our congregation for 12 years.
 In February of 2019 we began our search for a new rector.
-We are excited to see where the spirit will guide us as we look towards new leadership in the future.
-The family of Saint Alban’s is a very caring faith community.
+In November 2020 Saint Alban’s Welcomed a new Priest in Charge, Father Michael Roeske.
+The family of Saint Alban’s is a very caring and affirming faith community.
 We strive through our worship, education, and outreach programs to be a light of God’s love in Fort Wayne Indiana.